April 14, 2020

 Our incredible on-site staff and volunteers continue to provide loving, hands-on care for our animals.
 I want to express a special note of thanks to each of them.
 At this moment, they, along with our veterinary team, are the most important people in our community.

 This unprecedented pandemic has impacted every aspect of our day-to-day operations.
 Most dramatically, we voluntarily closed our Adoption Center to the public.
 This was an extremely difficult but necessary decision.
-Our adoption team continues to coordinate with pre-approved adopters to complete the adoption process for many animals, but we’ve temporarily stopped accepting new pre-approval requests.
+It has been very inspirational that during this crisis people are still wanting to open their homes and adopt animals in need.

 We also anticipate that some people will want to relinquish animals they adopted from us because of illness, economic stress, or fear.
 We will work with these people and, if necessary, make room for their pets on our campus, though doing so will put even greater pressure on our resources.